Fatigue is a feeling of tiredness, weakness, or exhaustion. It is different from drowsiness, which can be relieved with a good night's sleep.

 - Biologic therapy.
 Treatments that use vaccines or bacteria to trigger your immune system to fight cancer can cause fatigue.

 - Anemia.
-Some cancer treatments decrease kill red blood cells that carry oxygen from your heart to the rest of your body.
+Some cancer treatments decrease, or kill, red blood cells that carry oxygen from your heart to the rest of your body.

 - Poor nutrition.
 Nausea or lost appetite can make it hard to keep your body fueled.
 Even if your eating habits do not change, your body may have trouble taking in nutrients during cancer treatment.